My Interview with Mom Boss & Mental Health Therapist

 In your opinion, what signifies a “safe” environment for anyone who is struggling with a Mental Health disorder?

 Somewhere that person can be themselves without fear of harm mentally or physically.
 Empathy is going to play a huge role here too.
 Teach those kids empathy!
 The more empathetic people in this world, the safer it will be.

-How can we assure that our children’s Mental Health needs are met on a daily basis?
+How can we assure as a mom or parent, that our children’s Mental Health needs are met on a daily basis?

 We can’t.
 But opening the lines of communication without judgement is going to create trust for those kids to tell us what they need.
 This also teaches kids what healthy relationships look like and help them to be a better partner in the future.

 Check in daily and share.
 Look up fun ice breaker prompts like “if your day was a weather pattern what would it be?”
 Or as simple as “how is your heart today?”